Arnala fort

 Arnala Fort is built on a small island off the port town of Arnala, located around 13 km (8 miles) north of Bassein, Maharashtra, India.
 Being an island fort, it is also called Jaldurg or Janjire-Arnala.
-The Portuguese, who built the present fort, called the island Ilha das Vacas (Island of Cows).
+The Marathas who built the present fort called it Janjire Arnala.

+The Vaitarna River in North Konkan meets the sea near this fort, allowing it to overlook the entire bay.

+The Government of India declared this fort as a National Protected Monument in Maharashtra on May 26, 1909.

 History

-The island of Arnala, which has water on all four sides, belonged to Sultan Mahmud Begda of Gujarat.

-The island was conquered by the Portuguese in 1530.

-In 1737, after nearly two hundred years of Portuguese rule, the fort came under the control of the Marathas in 1737.

-The fort was rebuilt by the first Bajirao.